 Keep going until you have worked into all the strands across the row, except for the last strand on the outside edge of the work.
 Up to this point, you have been inserting the hook into the front of the vertical loops that were created on the previous row, but there is also a corresponding strand at the back for each loop.
 For the last stitch of the row, insert your hook underneath the front and back of the loop on the outside edge, so there are two strands on the hook:

 Yrh and pull through as before.
-This creates a firm edge, which mirrors the appearance of the edge on the other side .
+This creates a firm edge to your Tunisian crochet fabric, which mirrors the appearance of the edge on the other side .

 With the forward pass complete, you can work the standard return pass (as explained earlier), without turning the work.